Padmore Enyonam Agbemabiese: Academic career

 Years later he was admitted to The Ohio State University (US), where he received his master's degree in African American and African studies.

 At The Ohio State University, Padmore Agbemabiese completed his combined master's degree in one year and received the Gwen Kagey Award for High Academic Achievement.
 He was offered another scholarship to do his Ph.D. in English.
 Within 3 years he completed his Ph.D. in English and went on to do two other doctorate degrees in education and African American and African studies.
 When Padmore Agbemabiese arrived at The Ohio State University to do his master's degree, he was offered a lectureship.
 Thus, while pursuing his graduate studies, he was also a lecturer in English and African literature.

 After graduating from the University of Ghana, he worked at various jobs.
-He taught as a teacher at Sogakope L. A. Middle School, Zion Secondary School at Anloga and Awudome Secondary School at Tsito-Awudome in the Volta Region of Ghana.
+He taught at Sogakope L. A. Middle School, Zion Secondary School at Anloga and Awudome Secondary School at Tsito-Awudome in the Volta Region of Ghana.
 Later, he became a journalist with the Ghanaian Times Corporation, in the Sogakope, Keta, Denu, Abor and Aflao area.